-Our current vessel, the Sunbeam V, is 74-feet long with a 22-foot beam and a seven-foot draft, built by Washburn and Doughty in East Boothbay, Maine.
+Our current vessel is 74-feet long with a 22-foot beam and a seven-foot draft, built by Washburn and Doughty in East Boothbay, Maine.
 Launching in 1995, it was recently refitted at Front Street Shipyard in Belfast, Maine, and returned to service in 2020.
-The Sunbeam has a 450 horsepower single-screw diesel engine that can cruise at 10 knots.
-With its steel hull, the Sunbeam often serves as an ice breaker, helping to clear harbors and protect the boats moored there from ice damage.
+She has a 450 horsepower single-screw diesel engine that can cruise at 10 knots.
+With its steel hull, she often serves as an ice breaker, helping to clear harbors and protect the boats moored there from ice damage.

 Learn more on the History page.